-The Company reported net income attributable to Lazard Ltd of \$113 million, as compared to net income of \$399 million in the 2015 period, which included the impact of the gain on the partial extinguishment of our tax receivable agreement obligation.
+The Company reported net income attributable to Lazard Group of \$128 million, as compared to net income of \$122 million in the 2015 period.
 The changes in the Company's operating results during these periods are described below.

-Net revenue increased \$35 million, or 6%, with operating revenue increasing \$17 million, or 3%, as compared to the 2015 period.
+Net revenue increased \$35 million, or 6%, with operating revenue increasing \$16 million, or 3%, as compared to the 2015 period.
 Fee revenue from investment banking and other advisory activities increased \$13 million, or 4%, primarily due to an increase in Restructuring revenue, which generally reflected a higher level of activity in the U.S. energy sector in the 2016 period.
 Asset management fees, including incentive fees, remained substantially unchanged as compared to the 2015 period.
 In the aggregate, interest income, other revenue and interest expense increased \$22 million as compared to the 2015 period, primarily due to an increase in gains in the 2016 period attributable to investments held in connection with LFI.